emilyfairfield/cut-list/README.md

 $y_i:$ y coordinate of BOM item $i$'s upper left corner with respect to the upper left corner of the stock board from which it's cut

 Looking again at the example cut pattern above, there's one more element to this problem that we haven't yet considered.
-To enable the model to rotate boards, we will also need a decision variable to indicated whether a BOM item is "rotated" with respect to the stock sheet from which it's cut.
+To enable the model to rotate boards, we will also need a decision variable to indicate whether a BOM item is "rotated" with respect to the stock sheet from which it's cut.
 A BOM item will be considered "rotated" if its longest dimension is **NOT** parallel to the stock board's longest dimension.
 Call this additional decision variable $r_i$, where:

 $`r_i = \begin{cases} 1 & \text{if BOM item } i \text{ is rotated wrt its stock board} \\ 0 & \text{otherwise} \end{cases}`$